Asthma (rapper)

 asthma (stage name for Mateusz Wardyński, born 28 April 2000) is a Polish rapper, actor, performer and songwriter.

 Biography

-Born to a musician father, his musicial influences included Nine Inch Nails, Marilyn Manson, Korn, Timbaland, Rihanna, Madonna and Michael Jackson.
+Born to a musician father, his musical influences included Nine Inch Nails, Marilyn Manson, Korn, Timbaland, Rihanna, Madonna and Michael Jackson.

 In 2022 he gave live performances at the Off Festival and Męskie Granie tour, and performed as the opening act to the Denzel Curry performance.